-lssu es: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact XI.
-NERAL RESOURCES. ould the project: a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? b) Result in the loss of availability of a locally- important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan?
+Issu es: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact XI.
+NERAL RESOURCES. buld the project: · · · · a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? b) Result in the loss of availability of a locally- important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan?
+Miner al R esources - Discussion a) No Impact.
+The removal of the structures on- resources and the project is not located near a occur related to these issues. o) No Impact.
+The removal of the structures will important mineral source as delineated on a local f a locally Issu ies: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact XII.
+NC DISE.
+Would the project: , , ' a) Exposure of persons to or generation of noise levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? ✓ b) ✓ ŕ applicable standards of other agencies?
+Exposure of persons to or generation of excessive ground borne vibration or ground

-Mineral Resources - Discussion

-- a) No Impact.
-The removal of the structures on-site will not change the availability of mineral resources and the project is not located near a mineral resource recovery area.
-No impact will occur related to these issues. - b) No Impact.
-The removal of the structures will not result in the loss of availability of a locally important mineral source as delineated on a local general plan, or specific plan.

-ues: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact XII NC DISE.
-Would the project: a) Exposure of persons to or generation of noise levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? b) Exposure of persons to or generation of excessive ground borne vibration or ground borne noise levels? √ c) A substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project? d) A substantial temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project? e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area ✓ f) For a project within the vicinity of a private airstrip, would the project expose people residing or working in the project area to excessive noise levels?
+Issues: Potentially Significant Impact Significant With Mitigation Incorporated Less Than Significant Impact No Impact e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels? f) For a project within the vicinity of a private airstrip, would the project expose people residing or working in the project area to excessive noise levels? ✓